 My personal preference is to use the file box method below.
-I love it because it takes the least amount of time to keep up with!
+I love it for And that begins with how you are storing coupons because it takes the least amount of time to keep up with!

-In being honest with you, while I do dislike the coupon binder method, I will still share how to put one together for those of you who may be interested.
+In being honest with you, while I do dislike the coupon binder method for storing coupons, I will still share how to put one together for those of you who may be interested.

-There are several different methods for organizing your coupons, and what way works for you may be different than mine.
+There are several different methods for organizing your coupons.
+What way works for you may be different than mine.
 Let’s get started!